Deadly 60 Series 6 with Steve Backshall

 • Manta Rays (including ultra-sound scanning)

-• Anemone fish
+• Clark’s anemone fish colony

 Please contact mark@sharmancam.co.uk and / or emily@sharmancam.co.uk for further details should you have any footage requests.
-Mark will likely return to Laamu from mid-April for a follow up filming trip.

 Mark was also filming for the The Maldives Underwater Initiative (MUI) a team made up of resort marine biologists and three partners, the Manta Trust, Blue Marine Foundation and the Olive Ridley Project.
 The MUI team pursues marine conservation goals, through research, guest education and community outreach, with the overarching aim of protecting Laamu’s natural resources.